KorayErkan/tw-portfolio/system-configuration-quide/system-configuration-guide.md

 ## Copyright

-__ProSoft__ is registered trademark of ProSoft Corporation.
+__ProSoft__ is a registered trademark of ProSoft Corporation.
 Other products mentioned in this document may be trademarks of their respective owners.

 &copy; ProSoft 2024.